 - Miller Paint – has very low VOCs

 - PPG – retails at a low price and is considered green.
-Also has zero VOC paints
+Also has zero VOC.

-- Prestige Paints – premium paint that is good for the environment and skips the need for a primer
+- Prestige Paints – premium solution that is good for the environment and skips the need for a primer

-- Sherwin Williams – high-end paint that is capable of self-priming and is also eco-friendly.
-Also has zero VOC paints available
+- Sherwin Williams – high-end options that is capable of self-priming and is also eco-friendly.
+Also offers zero VOC.

-- Valspar – offers paints for all types of budgets
+- Valspar – offers options for all types of budgets

-- AFM Safecoat – latex paint with various finishes
+- AFM Safecoat – latex-based with various finishes

-- Allied PhotoChemical – offers paints, coatings, and inks that are also UV-curable, but mostly to manufacturers
+- Allied PhotoChemical – offers products, coatings, and inks that are also UV-curable, but mostly to manufacturers

-- American Pride – offers latex and acrylic enamel paints
+- American Pride – offers latex and acrylic enamel-based products

-- Devoe Wonder Pure – latex paint that does not emit fumes
+- Devoe Wonder Pure – latex-based that does not emit fumes

 - Earthpaint – primarily for finishing wood, floors, and decks

-- Earth Safe Finishes – has paints for different purposes, not just for residential use
+- Earth Safe Finishes – solutions for different purposes, not just for residential use

-- ECOS Paint – offers varnishes, paints, and stains that are also free of ethylene glycol
+- ECOS Paint – offers varnishes, and stains that are also free of ethylene glycol

 - Enso – ethylene glycol free and with various finishes available